Argentina seeks sanctions against oil firms drilling near disputed Falklands

-BUENOS AIRES, July 7 (Reuters) - Argentina's government has launched a process to sanction a number of foreign firms it accuses of illegally drilling for oil in a disputed area near the British-run Falkland Islands, over which the South American country also claims sovereignty.
+BUENOS AIRES (Reuters) - Argentina’s government has launched a process to sanction a number of foreign firms it accuses of illegally drilling for oil in a disputed area near the British-run Falkland Islands, over which the South American country also claims sovereignty.

-The country's energy secretary Darío Martínez told reporters on Wednesday it would seek sanctions against UK-based Chrysaor Holdings, Harbour Energy (HBR.L) and Israeli firm Navitas Petroleum (NVPTp.TA), adding them to eight other firms previously sanctioned between 2011 and 2015.
+The country’s energy secretary Darío Martínez told reporters on Wednesday it would seek sanctions against UK-based Chrysaor Holdings, Harbour Energy and Israeli firm Navitas Petroleum, adding them to eight other firms previously sanctioned between 2011 and 2015.

 Reuters could not immediately reach the firms for comment.